Harnessing the Power of Networking as a Therapist

 Build Your Therapist Network With People Who Can Relate

-Not many people understand what it’s like to be a therapist, and therapists sometimes endure a lot of criticism or judgment.
+Few people understand what it’s like to be a therapist.
+Professionals in our field can sometimes endure a lot of criticism or judgment.

 Diversify Your Network To Refresh and Reset